How Do I Maintain My Trademark Registration?

 - For nonuse, an explanation of why the trademark isn’t being used

-Between the ninth and tenth year, you are required to file another declaration of use or excusable nonuse plus an application for renewal.
+Between the ninth and tenth year, you have to file another declaration of use or excusable nonuse plus an application for renewal.
+After this first 10-year mark, you only have to submit paperwork every ten years to maintain registration.

-When a trademark becomes incontestable, all third parties are barred from ever challenging your use of the trademark or the trademark’s validity.
+You can also file a declaration of incontestability with your sixth or tenth year filing.
+When a trademark becomes incontestable, third parties are barred from ever challenging your use of the trademark or the trademark’s validity.
 In other words, it further solidified your rights to the trademark.

-If you choose to submit a declaration of incontestability, there are a few requirements.
+If you choose to submit a declaration of incontestability, there are a few requirements:

+Only trademarks that are considered distinctive are listed on the Principal Register.
 To be distinctive, a trademark must either be fanciful, arbitrary, or suggestive.
-If the trademark is simply descriptive or generic, it will be listed on the Supplemental Register, and you won’t be eligible for declaring incontestability.
+Trademarks that are simply descriptive or generic go on the Supplemental Register, and you won’t be eligible for declaring incontestability.

 Your application for incontestability must include: